EASEx/EASEx.github.io/docs/architecture/nlu.md

 ]
 ```

-Also, the parses is capable of resolving renames of functions or modules (see above where we have renamed `matplotlib.pyplot` to `plt` by using `as` while importing) which may incidentally occur and also ignores any EASEx propritary code.
+The parser is capable of resolving renames of functions or modules which may incidentally occur (e.g., see above where we have renamed `matplotlib.pyplot` to `plt` by using `as` while importing) and also ignores any EASEx proprietary code.

 :::danger
-The parser only resolves upto a syntactically correct code.
+The parser only resolves upto a syntactically correct code statement.
 All cells after an incorrect syntax would be automatically ignored.
-As such it becomes important that you should ask
-students to not leave any incorrect cells in between.
+As such it becomes important that students are instructed not to leave any incorrect cells when writing programming code.
 :::

 ## Answer Checking